 highlights of operations

-Chevron is operating in the northeastern autonomous region within Iraq, known as the Kurdistan Region of Iraq (KRI).
-We are exploring for and developing energy that can help grow and sustain the local economy.
+Chevron is operating in the northeastern autonomous region within Iraq known as the Kurdistan Region of Iraq (KRI).
+We are exploring for energy that can help grow and sustain the local economy.
 The company currently has interests in the Sarta and Qara Dagh blocks.

 The company is also actively investing in communities near where we operate.
 We have supported health, education and economic development initiatives while making substantial contributions for the care of internally displaced people and refugees.